 Separating migrant children from their parents is deeply traumatizing and leaves them vulnerable to exploitation and abuse

-Now more than ever, as more than 2,000 children forcibly separated from their parents at the southern U.S. border remain in detention, not knowing when or if they'll ever be reunited with their families, Halima's experience as a refugee has inspired her to continue speaking out on behalf of migrant children everywhere.
+Now more than ever — as thousands of Central American migrants continue to leave home in search of a safer future — Halima's experience as a refugee has inspired her to continue speaking out in support of migrant children everywhere, especially those who may be separated from their families.
 "I was a child refugee and I can't even imagine the trauma that would come from being ripped from my mother," she told Teen Vogue.
 "It leaves them vulnerable to exploitation and abuse.
 Child refugees are a nonpartisan issue."

 I was a child refugee and I can't even imagine the trauma that would come from being ripped from my mother.